hplgit/MAlley-slide-templates/README.do.txt

 === Author ===

 The content of repository was created by Hans Petter Langtangen ("hplgit": "https://github.com/hplgit"), Simula Research Laboratory and Unviersity of Oslo, Norway.
+The contents of the templates were based on slides made by Michael Alley.